-Because omnichannel marketing seamlessly carries the customer experience from one channel to another, it requires customer data to deliver the most smooth and personalized journey possible.
+Omnichannel marketing seamlessly carries the customer experience from one channel to another.
+Thus it requires customer data to deliver the most smooth and personalized journey possible.

 What kind of customer data?
 Unlike personal data, which puts people into demographics with the hope of creating a shopper avatar, behavioral data is more focused on customer interaction.
 Think of how shoppers click around on a page, interacting with different product landing page elements (behavioral) instead of what state they live in or their age (personal).

-Behavioral data is the perfect tool to help lead a shopper from the research to purchase to return purchase steps in a sales life cycle.
-The data follows them from channel to channel through a user profile stitched together by machine learning from data collection sources.
+Behavioral data is the perfect tool to help lead a shopper from the research to purchase to return purchase.
+Their data follows them from channel to channel through a user profile stitched together by machine learning from data collection sources.
 The result is a 360-degree view of a customer whose needs are easier to meet and market to authentically.

 On the other hand, multichannel marketing is focused on creating silos of marketing messages.
 A Facebook message, email newsletter, and website search are segmented to optimize messages that would work best on each platform, usually based on personal data, not behavioral data.

 Consumers moving from one channel to the other may not be recognized as repeat visitors, resulting in a customer hearing offers and opportunities that aren’t relevant to their specific place in the cycle.
 Worse yet, they may feel put off by completely irrelevant offers or being treated the same as someone new or less loyal to the brand.

 How Do You Know If Your Ecommerce Is Multichannel or Omnichannel?

 The omnichannel approach of today offers a single, seamless experience across the shopping journey.
 And your data can better help you create that experience for your shopper.